dinicholson/data-scientist-exercise01/exploration/readme.md

 ###Notes on the Exploratory Reporting

-This open source exploration utility is borrowed from the TDSP Team from Microsoft.
-I'm currently using it for our practicum project.
-The Jupyter notebook `Exploration.ipynb` will build interative visuals as detailed below.
-For detailed documentation see here: https://github.com/Azure/Azure-TDSP-Utilities
+This open source data exploration utility is borrowed from the TDSP Team from Microsoft.
+I'm currently using it for our IAA practicum project.
+The Jupyter notebook `Exploration.ipynb` will build interative visuals as described below.
+For detailed documentation see here: https://github.com/Azure/Azure-TDSP-Utilities.

 The `specs.yaml` file points to the data in the data prep folder.
-It specifies delimiters of the input data, variable types, target, etc.
+It specifies delimiters of the input data, variable types, the target, etc. It looks like this:

 ```yaml
 DataFilePath: